pwilkins/mc3-handcar-doc/docs/source/MITsMC3HandcarServiceDeveloperGuide.rst

 -  The Touchstone one is `https://mc3-demo.mit.edu/handcar-authn/services/learning/ <https://mc3-demo.mit.edu/handcar-authn/services/learning/>`__

--  Note the “handar-authn” in the above url.
+-  Note the “handcar-authn” in the above url.
 This url has been configured to require the user to log in via Touchstone.

 -  The Agent Key one is